mvantellingen/python-zeep/docs/datastructures.rst

 Any objects
 -----------

-Zeep offers full support for xsd:any elements.
+Zeep offers full support for xsd:any elements. xsd:any elements are used as a kind of wildcard and basically allows any element to be used.
+Zeep needs to know the element name you want to serialize, so the value needs to be wrapped in a special object.
+This is the xsd.AnyObject().
+It takes two parameters, the xsd Element first and the value as the second arg.

 .. code-block:: python